-Council resolved in 2005 that all of the College's primary accounts including Chapter accounts should be held at Westpac Bank and that College Office staff should have internet read access to these accounts to facilitate quarterly reconciliation and reporting obligations.
+All of the College's primary accounts, including Chapter accounts, are held at Westpac Bank; College Office staff have internet read access to these accounts to facilitate quarterly reconciliation and reporting obligations.

-The College Council also resolved that the details of all investment accounts (including fixed term investments) held by Chapters should be reported to the College on an annual basis and every time there is any material change in status (including any withdrawal of the investment or transfer to the primary operating account).
+The details of all investment accounts (including fixed term investments) held by Chapters should be reported to the College on an annual basis and every time there is any material change in status (including any withdrawal of the investment or transfer to the primary operating account).